 Girls who are fortunate enough to enroll in secondary school then face significant financial, cultural, and environmental challenges that undermine their ability to make the most of the secondary school opportunity.
-As a result, young women rarely complete secondary school or perform well enough to qualify for university.
+As a result, many young women fail to complete secondary school.
 Once they reach the workforce, women are much less likely to occupy leadership positions, and they earn significantly less than their male counterparts.

 Obstacles to finishing secondary school include poverty (88%), pregnancy (60%), and early marriage (55%).
 When a girl drops out of school, not only is her healthy adolescent development and transition into productive adulthood impacted, but she is exposed to challenges she is ill-equipped to overcome.

-However, 98% of Kisa Scholars go on to tertiary education, and Kisa Scholars score 10% higher than the national average on the final exam of secondary school.
+In 2020, 100% of graduating Kisa Scholars passed the final exam that enables them to continue on to tertiary education.
+They also scored 6% higher than the national average on the final exam of secondary school.

 BENEFITS OF HELPING GIRLS

-For each additional year of secondary school a girl completes, her earning potential increases by 25%
+For each additional year of secondary school, a girl completes, her earning potential increases by up to 25%

 For each additional year of secondary school a girl completes, her quality of life increases markedly.
-Her lifetime earnings, her ability to direct her own reproductive choices, her ability to provide education for her own children – she is empowered to improve all of these with additional schooling.
+Her lifetime earnings, her ability to direct her own reproductive choices, her daughters’ educational attainment – she is empowered to improve all of these with additional schooling.

 Girls with secondary schooling are up to 6 times less likely to marry as children, and have more control over the timing and number of children they bear.

-Girls with secondary education are less likely to become sexually active at a younger age, less likely to get pregnant by the age of 15, and less likely to be subject to the emotional, physical, and sexual violence that is widespread in Tanzania.
-Educating girls also results in decreased child mortality and a reduction in HIV/AIDS rates.
+Girls with secondary education are more likely to delay having sex, more likely to delay their first pregnancy, and less likely to be subject to the emotional, physical, and sexual violence that is widespread in Tanzania.
+Educating girls also results in decreased child mortality (because girls become more well-informed about reproductive health and medical care) and a reduction in HIV/AIDS rates.